 Google doesn’t have the market share of AWS and Azure, and so lags behind them in market share and in overall general awareness.
 But under the leadership of former Oracle exec Thomas Kurian, the search giant is working hard to build cloud market share.
 It sits solidly in third place.

 Despite its lower profile, Google’s cloud storage offerings shine when it comes to availability and network performance.
-It can compete with its rivals head-to-head on raw storage capabilities but is behind them in the sheer breadth of additional cloud services available.
+It can compete with its rivals head-to-head on raw storage capabilities but its other services don’t yet have the higher market share.

 IBM Cloud Storage